tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/产品优势_intl_en.md

 A maximum of 240,000 QPS and a maximum storage space of 6 TB are supported for an instance.

 ## High Security
-- **Anti-DDoS protection**
+- **Protection against DDoS attacks**
-When your business suffers a DDoS attack, this feature can help you resist various attack traffic to ensure the normal operation.
+When your business suffers a DDoS attack, this feature can help you resist various attack traffic to ensure normal operation.

 - **Protection against database attacks**
 Effectively defend against database attacks like SQL injection and brute force attacks.

 ## High Reliability
-Data is stored online in a source/replica architecture, ensuring high data security.
-Moreover, backup data can be stored for an extended time period, allowing for data recovery in case of a database disaster.
+Data is stored online in a source-replica architecture to ensure security.
+Moreover, it can be backed up and stored for an extended period of time, allowing for data recovery in the event of a database disaster.

 - **Data encryption**
 Transparent data encryption (TDE) feature guarantees the security of real-time data and backup data.